WasatchPhotonics/ENLIGHTEN/docs/ARCHITECTURE.md

 named in the vein of "Model-View-Controller," and it's the big class which pretty much kicks-off and runs everything else in the application.

+(Continuing that MVC thought, if enlighten.Controller is the Controller, then enlighten_layout.ui is the View, and Wasatch.PY (the spectrometer) is basically the Model.)

 Fundamentally, the `enlighten.Controller` is responsible for four things:

 1. Calls [BusinessObjects](#BusinessObjects) to instantiate the lengthy (and